AnonymerNiklasistanonym/MoonpieBot/README.md

    ```

    After following all those steps you don't need to to the previous steps any more until there is an update.

-## Helping Resources

-To add custom commands a regex needs to be created.
-For easily testing a custom regex you can use https://regex101.com/.

-To add custom timers a cron string needs to be created.
-For easily seeing to what a cron string resolves to you can use https://crontab.cronhub.io/.

 ## Examples